Savantos/framework/README.md

 ## Requirements

-In order to make use of our complete feature set, you will need to use the **Options Framework** within your theme (maintained by @devinsays), it can be found here: https://github.com/devinsays/options-framework-plugin
+In order to make use of our complete feature set, you will not require any other tools (i.e. Options Framework).
+This framework stands alone.

 ## Adding to your Theme